ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 ~~~
 {: #fig-example-deny title="Failed rate-limited issuance"}

-Each Issuer defines a window of time over which Attesters enforce rate limits.
+Each Issuer defines a window of time over which Attesters enforce rate limits,
+defined in the Issuer configuration directory ({{setup}}).
+This window might
+be as long as a month, or as short as an hour, depending on the use case.
+The
+window is the same across all Origins that work with the Issuer; if multiple
+window lengths are needed, then the entity running the Issuer can run multiple
+Issuers, one for each window length.

 The window begins upon a Client's first token request to the Attester for that
 Issuer and ends after the window time elapses, after which the Client's rate limit
 state is reset.
 Issuers indicate which rate limit to use for a given request by